jcraane/kmm-images/README.md

 }
 ```

-Make sure the resources are copied into the framework by adding the following to the packForXCode task (see also the build.gradle.kts file in android-app module):
+Make sure the resources are copied into the framework by adding the following to the pac    kForXCode task (see also the build.gradle.kts file in android-app module):

 ```kotlin
 doLast {